chromakode/srtfan/README.md

 `srtfan` takes a single "src" SRT stream input and fans it out to multiple "sink" outputs.
 The source and sinks may be disconnected and connected dynamically.

+All SRT endpoints in `srtfan` are in "listener" mode and need to be connected to in "caller" mode.

 ```
 Usage of srtfan:
   -sink-address string